dacostapiece/backup_ftp/README.md

-Schedule your python script to run at specific times https://datatofish.com/python-script-windows-scheduler/ Just pick ftpbackupteste.py which will grab other python script files to do the job
+Schedule your python script to run at specific times https://datatofish.com/python-script-windows-scheduler/ Just pick ftpbackupteste.bat pointing to ftpbackupteste.py which will grab other python script files to do the job